sinricpro/esp32-business-sdk/README.md

 ### 8. Enter product details and configure.

-1. The user enters the product details.  name, and description etc..
+1. The user enters the product details.  name, description etc..
 2. The user clicks save.
 3. The app creates the devices on the server.
 4. The app encrypts credentials/device IDs using the session key.